JabelResendiz/Finlay_Pharmacovigilance_Platform/backend/README.md

 **Finlay Pharma Platform** is a comprehensive pharmacovigilance system designed for the **Finlay Institute**, enabling efficient adverse event reporting, case management, and regulatory compliance.
 The platform streamlines the entire pharmacovigilance workflow, from initial report submission to medical review and follow-up.

-The project is structured as a full-stack solution with a **modular monolith backend** built with ASP.NET Core and a **modern React frontend**, all orchestrated with asynchronous messaging via RabbitMQ.
+The project is structured as a full-stack solution with a **modular monolith backend** built with ASP.NET Core, all orchestrated with asynchronous messaging via RabbitMQ.

 ---